jdeames/jdeames.github.io/_pages/bio.md

 I've studied with several people over the years, but one writer was especially influential and I'm forever grateful for his mentorship.
 Playwright <a href="https://willdunnedramaticwriting.com"> Will Dunne</a> taught me all the fundamentals: how to construct plays, receive feedback, and be a collaborator.
 He always pushed for plays to be better.

 Born and raised in California, I've been a nomad for over thirty years.
-Finally finding home in beautiful, enchanted New Mexico, I live here with my beloved wife.
+Finally finding home in the Land of Enchantment, I live here with my beloved wife.

 Currently, I'm wrapping my dialogue-laden brain around novel writing.
 It's been a long, long, long process.